If you have questions or concerns

-How to find the right person or resource if you have a question or issue.
+How to find the right person or resource if you have a question or concern.

-We understand that you may have questions or concerns about your child while they are going to preschool or when they are getting ready for school.
-If you would like to discuss your child’s progress or readiness for school, your child’s preschool teacher is often the best place to start.
+You may have questions or concerns about your child while they are going to a service or when they are getting ready for school.
+If you would like to discuss your child’s progress or readiness for school, your child’s educator is often the best place to start.

-If you have concerns about the service, you can ask to speak to the preschool teacher, director or school principal.
+If you have concerns about the service, you can ask to speak to the educator, service director or approved provider.

-If the issue cannot be resolved by the service, you can contact the department’s Early Childhood Education Directorate to make a complaint about a service, or the Department of Fair Trading if the complaint is about service fees or business practices.
+If the issue cannot be resolved by the service, you can contact the department to make a complaint about a service, or the Department of Fair Trading if the complaint is about service fees or business practices.

 Telephone Interpreter Service

-· Tell the operator the phone number of the school you would like to call.
-They willget an interpreter on the phone to assist you.
+- Tell the operator the phone number you would like to call.
+They will get an interpreter on the phone to assist you.

 Department of Education

-Aboriginal Education Consultative Group is a non for profit Aboriginal organisation that provides advice on all matters relevant to education and training.
+- Aboriginal Education Consultative Group - a non for profit Aboriginal organisation that provides advice on all matters relevant to education and training.

 - Allergy & Anaphylaxis Australia - find general information on anaphylaxis and allergy support for your child.